 Learn more about Meeman-Shelby Forest State Park.

 There are a variety of camping opportunities throughout the park.
-Meeman-Shelby Forest has six two-bedroom vacation cabins situated along the shore of Poplar Tree Lake surrounded by woods.
+Meeman-Shelby Forest has six two-bedroom vacation cabins situated along the Shore of Poplar Tree Lake surrounded by woods.
+The cabins are ideal for family vacations or fishing parties and sleep up to six people in each.
 The park campground provides 49 campsites equipped with table, grill, electrical and water hookups.
 Meeman-Shelby Forest also offers one group camp available to youth groups and can accommodate up to 140 persons.

 Millington, TN 38053